 Recognising that the Irish civil service would in all probability be a much smaller service, with limited promotional opportunities, the 1917 statement wanted legislation to allow for transfers and exchanges between the British and Irish services, and for Irish civil servants to be allowed to continue to compete for promotional posts within the British service.
-The British service had supplied nearly ninety per cent of the promotional opportunities for Irish civil servants.
+The British service had supplied nearly 90 per cent of the promotional opportunities for Irish civil servants.
 The loss of that opportunity opened up a depressing prospect of a lifetime of assistant clerkship.
+This also suggests that the lower ranks of the Irish civil service, though more nationalist, were not necessarily separatist.